Cray-HPE/docs-csm/operations/system_management_health/System_Management_Health.md

   Alertmanager instances, scrape metrics from service endpoints, and trigger alerts
 - Grafana supports pulling data from VictoriaMetrics, and dashboards for system components are readily available from the open source community
-- The `stable/kube-prometheus-stack` Helm chart integrates the Prometheus operator, Prometheus, Alertmanager, Grafana, node exporters \(DaemonSet\), and `kube-state-metrics` to provide a monitoring solution for Kubernetes clusters
+- The `victoria-metrics-k8s-stack` Helm chart integrates the victoria operator, VictoriaMetrics, Alertmanager, Grafana, node exporters \(DaemonSet\), and `kube-state-metrics` to provide a monitoring solution for Kubernetes clusters
 - Istio supports service mesh observability using Kiali